 Does this model replace the need for a gas-powered chainsaw?
 Not quite yet.
 If you are cutting for hours, a gas saw is probably a better bet as you would need multiple batteries or take a lot of charging breaks.
 That said, with this release, the Ego has narrowed the gap between gas and battery-powered, and many people may find it replaces their need for a gas saw.
 If we could only own one chainsaw, this is the one.

-If you're in the market for a gas-powered chainsaw, the Echo CS 590 Timber Wolf won't disappoint.
-The 59.8cc two-cycle engine delivers incredible power for a hand-held power tool.
-The Timber Wolf used to be the clear champion during our dimensional wood-cutting time trials, but it is now second place to the Ego CS2005.
+Gas saws still have the best cut capacity.
+If you're in the market for one, the Echo CS 590 Timber Wolf is our favorite.
+The 59.8cc two-cycle engine delivers incredible power for a handheld power tool.
+The Timber Wolf used to be the clear champion during our wood-cutting time trials, but it is now in second place to the Ego CS2005.
 It has a thick bar, a chain guide on the underbelly that keeps everything in line, and gnarly bucking spikes.
 This model needs no priming — close the decompression valve, engage the choke, and pull the cord to start it.
 We appreciate being able to clean the air filter without tools and the fact that you can see how much fuel you have in the semi-translucent gas tank.
 While you might see this model used by your local professional tree crew, this 20-inch model is also at home in your garage for those firewood and property upkeep projects.

 The Echo CS 590 Timber Wolf is not for everyone.
 If you live in suburbia and want to prune some trees in your backyard once or twice a season, a corded electric or battery-powered model will keep more money in your wallet and fumes out of your lungs.
 The extra-large motor and its extra power have a cost — weight.
 At almost 20 pounds, the Timber Wolf is substantially heavier than most other chainsaws in our review.
 You'll have to pay for this level of quality and performance; this saw is on the pricier end of the spectrum.
 Our second-place finisher for gas was the Husqvarna 450R, which also performed well.
 It weighs around 4 pounds less, but just be warned — it's also the loudest saw we tested.